GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 seen in the `Headers` tab within the DevTools Network panel where three types are shown:

-+ **General** represents general headers relevant to the entire request-response interaction
++ **General** represents general headers relevant to the entire request-response interaction.
-+ **Response Headers** shows a list of headers specific to the actual response from the server
++ **Response Headers** shows a list of headers specific to the actual response from the server.
-+ **Request Headers** shows a list of headers attached to the request by the client
++ **Request Headers** shows a list of headers attached to the request by the client.

 Take a look at the `accept-encoding` header in the `Request Headers`.